slishak/MedicalTimeSeriesPrediction/README.md

 Two Python packages are included in this respository.
 [`time_series_prediction`](time_series_prediction) contains code that implements ESN and AD-EnKF with PyTorch.
 Example ODE problems are the Lorenz and Rössler attractors, and a forced Van der Pol oscillator.
 [`biomechanical_models`](biophysical_models) contains Python implementations of Smith's inertial/non-cardiovascular models [[3]](#references), and Jallon's heart-lung model [[4]](#references).
 Parameters from Paeme [[5]](#references) are also used.
+These modules are documented with type hints and docstrings.

 ## Example scripts